chazeon/notes/docs/notes/thermodynamics/point-defects/index.md

 ### Frenkel and Schottky defects

-Frenkel and Schottky defects maintain change neutrality, these defects are “intrinsic defects”.
+Frenkel and Schottky defects maintain charge neutrality; these defects are “intrinsic defects.”
 Examples of “extrinsic defects” include impurities.

 #### Frenkel defects